Print-ready cheat sheet

 lineage

 The directed graph of dependencies between sources and models.
 Upstream lineage shows what feeds a model; downstream lineage shows what depends on it.
-Knowing both is the difference between a safe edit and a broken dashboard.

 describe

 Returns the columns, grain, tests, and contracts of a model or source.
-The "what is this thing?" question, answered with metadata rather than guesswork.

 search

 Finds models, sources, columns, or tests by keyword or domain across the project.
-The grep replacement that understands dbt structure.

 status

 Project-level summary: which models exist, which ran last, which tests are passing or failing, which sources are configured.
-The orientation tool used at the start of every scenario.

 warehouse